 - managing stress through exercise, meditation, and rest

-- limiting sodium intake to fewer than 1,500 milligrams per day
+- limiting the intake of sodium to fewer than 1,500 milligrams per day

-- limiting fluid intake to under 2 liters per day
+- limiting the intake of fluid to under 2 liters per day

-People should be sure to check with their doctor before making any changes.
+Be sure to check with a doctor before making these or any other lifestyle changes.

-When a person has acute heart failure, it does not mean that their heart has stopped working altogether.
-However, it can be life threatening without prompt medical attention.
+Acute heart failure does not mean that the heart has stopped working altogether, but it can be life threatening without prompt medical attention.

-The outlook for people with acute heart failure depends on various factors.
-These include their overall health, the cause of the problem, how severe it is, and how quickly they receive treatment.
+The outlook for people with acute heart failure depends on factors such as their overall health, the cause of the problem, how severe it is, and how quickly they receive treatment.

-Many people live a full and healthy life after experiencing heart failure, but it is essential to follow all medical advice to prevent future problems.
+Many people have full, healthy lives after experiencing heart failure, but it is essential to follow medical guidance carefully to prevent future problems.

-Signs and symptoms include congestion, fluid retention, breathlessness, and changes in heart rhythm.
+A person may experience confusion, congestion, fluid retention, breathlessness, and changes in their heart rhythm.

 Anyone who may be experiencing acute heart failure needs immediate medical attention.
-Receiving treatment within the first few hours can prevent complications and save lives.
+Receiving treatment right away can be lifesaving and prevent complications.